jenniferdinh1997/onTime/README.md

 ### Future Improvements
 - Implement driver model and have ride requests show up in driver's account
 - Implement Google Maps API to show passenger the route of their trip
+- Implement Uber API to estimate price for patient's trip